 Does Medicare, Medicaid Cover Duodenal Switch?

-Medicare does cover the duodenal switch procedure, if you meet the health requirements and can provide proof that you have been unsuccessful in your weight loss attempts in the past.
-It is important to work with your Medicare provider to make sure that you are going through all of the necessary steps prior to booking your procedure so that you do not hit any snags.
+Medicare does cover the duodenal switch procedure if you meet the health requirements and can provide proof that you have been unsuccessful in your weight loss attempts in the past.
+It is essential to work with your Medicare provider to make sure that you are going through all of the necessary steps before booking your procedure so that you do not hit any snags.
 You will want to make sure that you have all the appropriate documentation and that there are no surprises when you finally do book your surgery.

 Duodenal Switch Cost Without Insurance, Self-Pay Options